acto15/Choco_delight_data-PowerBI_Report/README.md

 ### Data Preparation:
 - Trimmed and cleaned Excel datasets
-- Handled null values in the “Team” column by flagging and managing incomplete records
+- Handled null values in the “Team” column by flagging and managing incomplete records using Power Query
 - Created relationships between tables
 - Built DAX measures for KPIs, growth rates, and time-intelligence functions
+- Adding the extra data(next year data) from excel and analyzing accordingly in Power BI
 ---

 ## Key Findings

 -  **Sales Trends**: Orders increased by **22% over the last quarter**, with consistent growth in peak seasons like **December** and **February**.
 -  **Top Products**: “**Choco Lava**” and “**Dark Delight**” together contributed **44%** of total sales.
--  **Team Insights**: **Team B** drove the highest revenue across multiple months; missing data in Team D suggests inconsistent performance tracking.
 -  **Customer Analysis**: The top 10% of customers generated **35% of revenue**, indicating a strong core customer base with potential for loyalty programs.
 -  **Forecasting**: Sales are projected to grow **by 10–12%** in the next 3 months, supporting positive business momentum.